 If you are interested in participating in Technology Impact in Education Month with your students, you have several options to engage your class(es) in these activities.
+And also don't forget to buy annotated bibliography online at https://topwritingservice.com/buy-annotated-bibliography/ if you work with highly specialized books, because only with their help you will be able to reveal all relevant aspects of the researched issue.
 The key pieces of the activity are:

 Actual Participation will vary by school and teacher.
 You may decide to use Technology Impact in Education Month as a class warm-up activity, as a complete lesson with writing prompts, or as several consecutive lessons focusing on the role of technology and the legislative process.

 - Submit the Teacher Sign Up Form .

 - Initiate a discussion with your class about the role of technology in our world noting changes over the last 20 years.

 - Have your students submit the outcomes from their discussions

 - Ask parents to complete the parents homework.

 - Ask students and parents to email their Congressional leaders and the White House sharing the outcomes of their discussions.